Francis Borgia: Early life

-He was born in the Duchy of Gandía in the Kingdom of Valencia (part of Aragon), on 28 October 1510.
+He was born in the Duchy of Gandía in the Kingdom of Valencia (part of Crown of Aragon), on 28 October 1510.
 His father was Juan Borgia, 3rd Duke of Gandía, the son of Giovanni Borgia, the son of Pope Alexander VI (Rodrigo Borgia).
 His mother was Juana, daughter of Alonso de Aragón, Archbishop of Zaragoza, who, in turn, was the illegitimate son of King Ferdinand II of Aragon.
 His brother, Tomás de Borja y Castro, also entered the Church, becoming Bishop of Málaga, and later Archbishop of Zaragoza.

-As a child he was very pious and wished to become a monk, but his family sent him instead to serve in the court of Charles V, Holy Roman Emperor (who was also King Charles I of Spain), where he was welcomed warmly.
+As a child he was very pious and wished to become a monk, but his family sent him instead to serve in the court of his second cousin Charles V, Holy Roman Emperor (who was also King Charles I of Spain), where he was welcomed warmly.
 He excelled there, accompanying the Emperor on several campaigns.

 Adult life and career

 In Madrid in the month of September 1529, he married a Portuguese noblewoman, Leonor de Castro Mello y Meneses.
 They had eight children: Carlos in 1530, Isabel in 1532, Juan in 1533, Álvaro circa 1535, Juana also circa 1535, Fernando in 1537, Dorotea in 1538, and Alfonso in 1539.

-Charles V appointed him Marquess of Lombay, master of the hounds, and equerry to the empress.
+Upon Borgia's marriage, Charles V appointed him Marquess of Lombay, master of the hounds, and equerry to the empress.
 In 1539, he convoyed the corpse of Isabella of Portugal, Philip II of Spain's mother, to her burial place in Granada.
-In that same year (1539), he became Viceroy of Catalonia, replacing Fadrique de Portugal y Noroña, though he was only 29.
+In that same year, he became Viceroy of Catalonia, replacing Fadrique de Portugal y Noroña.

-In these earlier years of his life he enjoyed composing musical ecclesiastical pieces.
-In these pieces he displayed a remarkable contrapuntal style, justifying the assertion that, "In the sixteenth century and prior to Palestrina, Borgia was one of the chief restorers of sacred music."
+During this period of his life, Borgia composed liturgical music, which the 1913 Catholic Encyclopedia praises for its contrapuntal style.

-In 1543 upon the death of his father, the 3rd Duke, Francis became the 4th Duke of Gandía.
+In 1543, Borgia's father died, and Borgia accordingly became the 4th Duke of Gandía.
 His diplomatic abilities came into question after his failed attempt at arranging a marriage between Prince Philip of Spain and the Princess of Portugal, thus ending a hope of bringing these two countries together, and resulting in his retirement as duke, handing his title to his son, Carlos.
-By then 33 years old, he had retired to his native place and devoted himself to religious activities.
+Borgia, now 33, retired to his native place and devoted himself to religious activities.